 Cyxtera’s largest customer is Lumen Technologies, which comprises 13% of the company’s total revenue.
 Indeed, Lumen Technologies signed a new 5-year agreement with Cyxtera in 2020.
-Overall, Cyxtera’s top 20 customers comprise 42% of the company’s total revenue and have a weighted average lease term of 13.4 years (excluding Lumen Technologies).
+Overall, Cyxtera’s top 20 customers comprise 42% of the company’s total revenue.

 Additionally, the company serves a variety of enterprises, service providers, and government agencies.
 For example, these customers include Capgemini, Cognizant, Cloudflare, Fujitsu, HPE, Nvidia, and Zenlayer.